Who are we?

 TreeKeepers is a group of concerned citizens who work together to conserve and protect trees, especially mature trees in the Southern Suburbs of Cape Town.
 These suburbs were established decades ago and are home to big trees, many of them more than 100 years old.

-The management committee is: Clare Burgess (Chair); Hugh Tyrrell (Vice-Chair/Founder); Henk Egberink (Treasurer); Danjelle Midgely (Secretary).
+Our TreeKeepers management committee is as follows: Clare Burgess (Chair); Hugh Tyrrell (Vice-Chair/Founder); Henk Egberink (Treasurer); Alison Coutras (Secretary).

-We meet monthly and if you would like to join, email us.
+We meet monthly and if you would like to join, please email us.

 TreeKeepers promote the idea of phasing in new locally indigenous plantings in natural systems such as the Liesbeek River but do not believe that it is a good idea to remove existing vegetation or trees on steep banks until new planting is already established and assisting with stabilising the banks of the river.